 Essence Reaver: 70 Attack Damage, 20% Cooldown Reduction, 25% Critical Chance

 Passive: Basic attacks refund 1,5% mana on hit.

-Good Attack Damage, Cooldown Reduction and Critical Strike Chance.
-Essence Reaver returns mana for every hit landed - weather it is on enemy or on the structure.
+Good Attack Damage, Cooldown Reduction, and Critical Strike Chance.
+Essence Reaver returns mana for every hit landed - weather it is on an enemy or on the structure.
 Useful, if you are playing physical damage champion who can spam abilities, and often runs OOM like Lucian, Sivir or Ashe.

 Guinsoo's Rageblade: 25 Attack Damage, 25 AP, 25% Attack Speed, 15% Armor Penetration, 15% Magic Penetration

 Passive: Basic attacks grant bonus attack speed up to 48% and every third hit deals an additional “phantom hit”.

 Builds up rage stacks that grant additional Attack Speed and on hit effects.
 As this is a hybrid item that combines Magical Damage and Physical Damage it should be used on heroes who can benefit from both like Master Yi or Kayle.
 This item can be deadly if paired up with other on-hit items, like Wit’s End, Blade of the Ruined King, or Nashor’s Tooth, or on-hit abilities like Kog’Maw’s Bio-Arcane Barrage, Varus Blighted Quiver passive, or Kai’sa Passive.
 Rageblade stacks are gathered faster on melee champions.

 Hextech Gunblade: 80 AP, 40 Attack Damage

 Passive: Has a special Lifesteal that heals for 15% of damage dealt with all types of damage (including magical), with this value reduced for AoE abilities.